NicoZweifel/btc-price-guessing-game/README.md

 - **Flexibility:** It can be adapted to different timeframes by adjusting the OHLC data accordingly.
 - **Extensibility:** Additionally more precise OHLC Data from multiple sources could be considered as well as backend functionality to persist Live Market Order Data from multiple endpoints to create custom OHLC timeframes.

+A drawback of this method is that guesses made towards the end of the interval are statistically "easier" than guesses made at the beginning.
+This is because the player is betting on the result of the next interval, compared to the curent one which, including the high and low, hasn't concluded.
+However, this is the same for every player, provides consistent provable results and the users latency only matters if the guess does not arrive on the server before the current interval concludes.

 ## Technical Decisions

 - The [app](/app) uses [next.js](https://nextjs.org/) combined with [tailwind](https://tailwindui.com/), as it allowed for fast prototyping.